Boosting long lived particles searches at $\mu$TRISTAN: Expected sensitivity

 The results are illustrated in Fig.\,\ref{fig:res_1} for various choices of $m_\phi$.
 In the figures we also show, as shaded areas, the current limits arising from LHC displaced vertices searches for specific $\phi$ decay modes and, with solid lines, their projected reach at the end of the HL-LHC with an integrated luminosity of $3\,$ab$^{-1}$.
 We see that, despite the lower COM energy and Higgs production rate, a dedicated far detector at $\mu$TRISTAN$_{\mu e}$ can cover regions of the $c\tau_\phi - {\rm BR}(h\to \phi \phi)$ parameter space that will not be tested by displaced vertices searches.
 Although $\mu$TRISTAN$_{\mu e}$ cannot probe values of ${\rm BR}(h\to \phi \phi)$ below the minimum reachable at the end of the HL-LHC, it can improve on it in the high $c\tau_\phi$ region, owing to the boosted nature of the Higgs boson and the large distance of the proposed detector with respect to the IP.
 In particular the low-energy run with $\sqrt s=346\,$GeV can extend over the HL-LHC projected limits for the case of $\phi\to e^+ e^-,\,\tau^+\tau^-,\,\pi^{0}\pi^{0}\,\pi^\pm \pi^\mp$ and $\gamma\gamma$ decays for $m_\phi=0.5\,$GeV.
-The high-energy run with $\sqrt s=775\,$GeV can instead further extend the HL-LHC reach also in the case of hadronic decays for higher $\phi$ masses, while no improvement can be obtained in the case $\phi \to \mu^+\mu^-$ channel for $m_\phi > 15\,$GeV.
-We also compare our results with the reach that could be obtained by the proposed LHC far detectors CODEX-b, ANUBIS and MATHUSLA, represented as gray dashed lines.
+The high-energy run with $\sqrt s=775\,$GeV can instead further extend the HL-LHC reach also in the case of hadronic decays for higher $\phi$ masses, while no improvement can be obtained in the case $\phi \to \mu^+\mu^-$ channel for $m_\phi > 15\,$GeV\,\footnote{Given the polar angular distribution shown in Fig.,\ref{fig:flux} which peaks at $\theta_\phi \simeq 0.1$, corresponding to $\eta_\phi \simeq 3$, one can also obtain a good sensitivity from the $\mu$TRISTAN main detectors located around the IP.
+We expect the proposed far detector to be complementary to the main ones, providing a better reach for large values of $c\tau$.
+A dedicated analysis of LLPs decaying within the main detectors is left for future work.}.
+We also compare our results with the reach that could be obtained by the proposed LHC far detectors CODEX-b, ANUBIS and MATHUSLA\,\footnote{Also FASER\,\cite{FASER:2018eoc} and SND@LHC\,\cite{Boyarsky:2021moj} can be sensitive to light scalars with a trilinear coupling with the Higgs boson.
+However given that the main considered production mode in these experiments is via meson decay, their reach extends only up to $m_\phi \simeq {\cal O}({\rm GeV})$.
+For $m_\phi=0.5\,$GeV the reach of FASER2 doesn't extend beyond the projected reach of\,\cite{CMS:2024bvl} and of CODEX-b, while SND@LHC has weaker sensitivity. }, represented as gray dashed lines.
 Projections for these detectors generally assume the same sensitivity for any $\phi$ decay mode and we see that $\mu$TRISTAN$_{\mu e}$ will not be able to probe beyond the limits that will be set by these experiments, should they be realised at the HL-LHC.
-This is to be expected, owing to the very large LHC Higgs production cross section of $\simeq 50\,$pb and the proposed far detector geometries which, being off-axis, can be located closer to the IP, especially for the case of CODEX-b and ANUBIS
+This is to be expected, owing to the very large LHC Higgs production cross section of $\simeq 50\,$pb and the proposed far detector geometries which, being off-axis, can be located closer to the IP, especially for the case of CODEX-b and ANUBIS.